NishalThampan/Demand_Forecasting/README.md

 Finally, three evaluation metrics (Mean Absolute Percentage Error (MAPE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE)) are calculated to assess the performance of the model.

 ## Dynamic Regression Time Series Analysis
-This is a time series analysis project that uses dynamic regression to study the sales of a product and the relationship with two predictor variables (Google clicks and Facebook impressions).
+The file for multivariate regression is 'ProductA_Dynamic_Regression.R'.
+This is another time series model that uses dynamic regression to study the sales of a product and the relationship with two predictor variables (Google clicks and Facebook impressions).

 ##### Libraries
 The following libraries are used in the project: